ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

   }

 .. note::
   I overloaded the implicit conversion operator to get different types.
 So the ``auto`` keyword will not work here.
-And, using the correct types, cucumber-cpp checks at runtime if it can convert a value to each specific type.
+And, using the correct types, cwt-cucumber checks at runtime if it can convert a value to each specific type.

 Currently supported: ``{byte}`` , ``{short}``,  ``{int}`` , ``{long}``, ``{float}`` , ``{double}`` and ``{string}``.